Skip to navigation

 Investigating the Uber Accident

 Blaszkow Legal always investigates all of the parties and entities that may be liable for our clients’ injuries.
-Many people think that Uber is responsible, because the at-fault driver is an Uber driver.
+In some cases, some people think that Uber is responsible, because the at-fault driver is an Uber driver.
 There again, this is not the case.
 As with taxis, Uber drivers are classified as independent contractors under the law.
 Even though they are driving around with an Uber sign or sticker on their car, they are not employees of Uber.
 This prevents the doctrine of “respondeat superior” from applying, which holds an employer responsible for the actions of its employees.
 Uber has fought this ardently in every court, and for the most part, has been successful in keeping their drivers at “arms length.”

 Our investigation includes scene reviews, tracking witnesses and taking statements, and searching for elusive but vital camera footage that can make – or break – a case.